sinan-oral/q-notes/README.md

 notes on quantum information science

-currently working on a jupter notebook containign selected quantum algorithms.
+currently working on a jupter notebook containing selected quantum algorithms.